Sonoran-Software/SonoranCAD-Documentation/sonoran-cad/api-integration/push-events/dispatch-events/detach-unit.md

 ```

-The `ident` is a unique number specifying the a unit "identifier" being attached to a call.
+The `ident` is a unique number specifying the a unit "identifier" being detached from a call.

 The `callId` represents the specific dispatch call they are being removed from.